 I just grabbed those veggies from the fridge, some walnuts and a can of garbanzo beans from the pantry and threw it all together for a big dinner salad.

 Based on whatever dressings you like, feel free to toss this together with whatever you want!
 I made my White Balsamic Maple Dressing because I love a sweet vinaigrette and white balsamic is probably my favorite vinegar out there, but regular balsamic vinegar is pretty stellar too.

 Get the recipe for this salad below 🙂 And any tips for getting kids to bed without the copious excuses…help a sister out.

 Have a great Wednesday!

-- Make salad dressing recipe as stated on previous recipe.
+Make salad dressing recipe as stated on the previous recipe.

 Toss salad together with dressing and serve immediately.

 Nutritional information is for the ingredients listed excluding the White Balsamic Maple Dressing.
 Caloric information can be found on its own post.